 All dogs need to have some degree of exercise.
 A dog that is stressed, bored, or even frustrated

-can easily become destructive.
+It can easily become destructive.
 Working breeds tend to need a lot of exercises too, and this can include German Shepherds or Labradors.
-There are dogs who need less exercise, such as toy breeds.
+There are dogs that need less exercise, such as toy breeds.
 That being said, they still need a walk every day.

 Some breeds are far more responsive to training when compared to others.
 Poodles tend to

 Labradors learn very quickly, and they are compliant too.
 A lot of people believe that bigger breeds need much more training when compared to others, but this is not the case at all.
 When your dog becomes an adult, however, it can be very hard to change bad habits.